 Goods & Services Tax

 A 10 per cent Goods and Services Tax (GST) applies to most purchases and is included prior to bills being totalled.
-You may be able to claim a refund of the GST paid on purchases if you have spent $300 or more in one store, no more than 30 days before departing Australia.
+You may be able to claim a refund of the GST paid on purchases if you have spent $300 or more in one store, no more than 60 days before departing Australia.
 Tourist Refund Scheme facilities are located in the departure area of international terminals.
-For further information contact the Australian Customs and Border Protection Service call 1300 363 263 or visit the website.
+For further information, visit the Australian Border Force website or contact 1300 555 043 (+61 2 6245 5499 outside of Australia).

 Tipping & Bargaining